 My format allows schools to run them in different ways: with students taking part remotely; with students taking part remotely by the teacher sharing the page on a school-run webinar; in school either with every student on a computer or with the teacher projecting the screen in a classroom.
 It can be done with or without the comments boxes if preferred.
-I realised as well that in addition to the personalised video addressed to the school taking part that I already included on their page, I could also record video of me answering submitted questions, again personalised to the school, or even do a live Q&A on a school-run webinar such as zoom.
+In addition to the personalised video addressed to the school taking part that I already included on their page, I could also record video of me answering submitted questions, again personalised to the school, or even do a live Q&A on a school-run webinar such as zoom.

 I also quickly realised that this format is ideal for workshops.
 It is also ideal for use with mixed ability groups, as the teacher could elect to only use some of the videos with some students or easily tailor the requirements of the workshop.

 I took into account feedback and have honed and lengthened my virtual author talk.
 I've also designed an exciting new workshop: Finding your story.

 Both can be run with or without comment boxes like my original version, with a video of me answering students' questions, or even with a webinar Q&A run by the school (additional fees apply).

 And because flexibility is so important, if what you would like isn't offered, you can contact me using the contact form below to discuss other options.

 Students will be very happy with a virtual event, like these ones from the Falkirk Book Award in 2014!